MLB Weather & Ballpark Factors In Baseball Betting

 Rocky Mountain High – Extreme Case Of Ballpark Factors In MLB Betting

 Before we go over which ballparks benefit pitchers and hitters the most, there’s one that is far and away above the rest of the field.
 That’s Coors Field, the home of the Colorado Rockies, which is located in Denver, Colorado.

 Coors’ is easily the most hitter-friendly ballpark in modern times.
 While its dimensions aren’t exactly small, there is plenty of green grass out there for extra-base hits.
 The thin air, thanks to the high altitude is the primary reason that balls fly off the bat.

 When it comes to stadiums that produce offense, there is Coors Field and then every other stadium in baseball.
-This, of course, is profoundly reflected in the sportsbook odds when games are played at Coors’.
+This, of course, is profoundly reflected in the betting site odds when games are played at Coors’.
 There may not be another game on the board with over 8.5 runs when it comes to totals, but Coors seems to be between 9-10 runs for nearly every game.